nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ![Profile navigate field](images/screenshots/NavigatingFields.png)

-After you finish editing, pressing <code>enter</code> key brings your cursor back to the command box with your new changes intact. <br>
+After you finish editing, pressing the Enter key brings your cursor back to the command box with your new changes intact. <br>
-If you want to revert back to the original value of the field while editing on the textbox, press <code>escape</code> key to cancel the changes and bring your cursor back to the command box.
+If you want to revert back to the original value of the field while editing on the textbox, press the Esc key to cancel the changes and bring your cursor back to the command box.

-![Cursor back to commandbox](images/screenshots/CursorBackToCommandbox.png) In the example above, after changing name from 'Meie' to 'Mei' an <code>enter</code> key was pressed.
+![Cursor back to commandbox](images/screenshots/CursorBackToCommandbox.png) In the example above, after changing name from 'Meie' to 'Mei' the Enter key was pressed.

 The same process can be applied to other fields.